-You might find yourself working through your lunch break or forgetting to take breaks.
-While it's important to be focused and productive, it's also important to rest and unplug.
+You might find yourself skipping lunch or forgetting to take breaks throughout the day.
+While it’s important to be focused and productive, it’s also important to rest and unplug.
 This could mean taking a walk around the block, reading a book, or doing an afternoon yoga class.
-It's important to find activities that remove you from the computer screen and rejuvenate you.
+It’s important to find activities that remove you from the computer screen and rejuvenate you.

 By taking breaks and unplugging, you'll help prevent burnout and maintain a healthy work-life balance.

 There are a lot of different tools available to remote workers.

 Of course, your specific needs will vary depending on your industry and job.
 But there are a few essential tools that every remote worker should have: